dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-10/questions-answers.md

 6. Take the data table in Figure 1.10 and add a column that identifies the cost of each item.
 Scale the costs to the same unit—for example, the cost of 1 terabyte of RAM, 1 terabyte of disk, and 1 terabyte of L1 cache.
 Add another column that shows the ratio of performance to cost.

 7. What is the theoretical model that describes the different kinds of scaling techniques?

+    * The theeoritical model that descriobes the different kinds of scaling techniques is "The AKF Scaling Cube".

 8. How do you know when scaling is needed?